okx-code/rankupbook/src/FAQ.md

 > When migrating, first you should make a copy of all the files in your `/plugins/rankup` directory to use on the new host.
 > Then use the migration information included with your permission plugin to maintain players' rankups on the new host.
 # Starter Questions
+### Why Does `/rankup` say `You need <amnt> money to rankup.`
+> You can read about why this message is displayed in [this section of the Configuration Example](./Basic-Configuration/Your-First-Rank.md).
+> You can read about how to change the message's contents in [this section of the Configuration Example](./Basic-Configuration/Wrong-Message.md).
+### How Does Rankup Handle Prefixes?
+> Rankup does not manage prefixes!
+Consult your permission group and/or chat plugins.
+> If you followed this wiki's recommendation to use LuckPerms, you can learn about [Prefixes and Suffixes on the LuckPerms wiki!](./LuckPerms/Wiki/Prefix.html)
+> LuckPerms can also support multiple prefixes via [Prefix Stacking](./LuckPerms/Wiki/Stacking.html)
 ### Where are a players' rankups stored in Rankup?
 > Rankup doesn't save them!
-Instead, your permission plugin stores a player's group information and provides it to Vault.
+> Instead, your permission plugin stores a player's group information and provides it to Vault.
-> Rankup uses what's provided to Vault to place a player on the ladder if possible. (example: a player's primary-group in LP)
+> Rankup uses what's provided to Vault to place a player on the ladder if possible. (example: a player's primary-group in LuckPerms)
-### Why Does `/rankup` <code class="hljs">not find any rankups for the group(s) you are in.</code>?
-> The sender of `/rankup` does not belong to a permission group as listed in your `rankups.yml`.
-> Fix your `rankups.yml` to utilize the correct group name or change the player's permission groups in your permission manager to match their progress on the rankup ladder.
 ### Do I need to add a command to manually change a player's group?
 > No, Rankup automatically changes a player's groups when [`permission-rankup: false`](./GitHub/Rankup3/config/Permission-Rankup.html) (default).
 > [Learn about when and how to use `permission-rankup: true`.](./Advanced-Configuration/Permission-Rankup.md)